pymc-devs/pymcon_web_series_website/CONTRIBUTING.md

 - For making a PR we recommend checking the [Github Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 - For Hugo, we recommend checking [Hugo Docs](https://gohugo.io/documentation/)

-Ofcourse you can always ask questions in the Issue or PR itself as well!
+Of course you can always ask questions in the Issue or PR itself as well!